PARANOID PLANET

 This Op-Ed article was published on the 50th anniversary of the JFK assassination in one of Canada’s major national newspapers.
 (Full article)

 d.
 "How New Orleans Became a Hive of JFK Conspiracism," Quillette, 22 November 2022.
-E(an excerpt of chapter 4 of Thinking Critically About the Kennedy Assassination).
+(Excerpt of chapter 4 of Thinking Critically About the Kennedy Assassination).

 2. On Northern Ireland